adwoafaith/newletter/README.md

 ### The challenge
 Users should be able to:

- 1.Add their email and submit the form
+  .Add their email and submit the form
- 2.See a success message with their email after successfully submitting the form 3.See form validation messages if:
+  .See a success message with their email after successfully submitting the form .See form validation messages if:
- *The field is left empty
+  .The field is left empty
- *The email address is not formatted correctly
+  .The email address is not formatted correctly
- *View the optimal layout for the interface depending on their device's screen size *See hover and focus states for all interactive elements on the page
+  .View the optimal layout for the interface depending on their device's screen size .See hover and focus states for all interactive elements on the page

  Screenshot
 ![Solution Screenshot](./assets/images/newsletter.png)